Nextiva / Blog / Customer Experience

 Services8.7

-Another report by Cornell University tracks AHT by company size and sector:
+Another report by Cornell University tracks AHT by company size and sector.
+The average of these industries is 6.46 minutes:

 Sector & Company SizeAverage Handling Time (Minutes)